 - Developing Emerging Markets: Expanding into new potential markets like Thailand, Turkey, Mongolia, Egypt, and many other potential countries will be a way to succeed in the future because developed economies are already having high competition.
 EMEIA (Europe, Middle East, India, and Africa) and the Asia Pacific have a growth rate is 17-18% (2014) only.
 Penetrating in these markets can increase the brand’s revenue.

-- Expanding The Product Line: Extending its product line will open a new set of opportunities while at the same time it can differentiate itself from the competitors.
+- Expanding The Product Line: Extending its product line will open a new set of opportunities while at the same time, it can differentiate itself from the competitors.

 4. Threats of Burberry

-Threats are also the external factors that harmfully affect the company to the core.
+Threats are also external factors that harmfully affect the company to the core.
 The firm needs to be aware of its condition to fight against its risks.

 Let’s have a look at the major Threats faced by Burberry.

-- Extreme Competition: Intense competition from other players like Gucci, Louis Vuitton, and Prada having a worldwide presence possess a serious threat to the existence of Burberry.
+- Extreme Competition: Intense competition from other players like Gucci, Louis Vuitton, and Prada having a worldwide presence poses a serious threat to the existence of Burberry.
 But all sectors have competition, so the company needs to launch its new and fresh product portfolio frequently.

-- Change In Customer Lifestyle: Continuous change in trend and lifestyle panics the company because the brand needs to produce and design a new set of fashionable products.
+- Change In Customer Lifestyle: Continuous change in trends and lifestyle panics the company because the brand needs to produce and design a new set of fashionable products.
 As far as this industry is concerned, as Fad items have the shortest life cycle, the fashion house should maintain its position by manufacturing new apparel often.

 - Threats From Imitation And Fake Products: One of the major issues faced by a popular brand is counterfeit products which can affect the brand equity over some time.
 Trademarks and Intellectual Property (IP) rights are fundamentally important to the group’s reputation, success, and competitive position.
 Using these illegally will become a drawback for Burberry.